-This unit will provide advance training to obtain separation science skills in the field of pharmaceutical and biomedical science essential to successfully complete the required research project.
+This unit will provide advance training to obtain separation science skills in the field of pharmaceutical and biomedical science essential to successfully complete the required research project you will be conducting in Year 2 of the Master of Pharmaceutical Science program.
 The purpose of this unit is to introduce the advance laboratory skills that researchers are required to utilise on a regular basis.
-After successful completion of this unit, students will be able to:

 |Unit name||Application of Chromatography in Pharmaceutical and Biomedical Research|

 |College/School||College of Health and Medicine